NMR Evidence of Antiferromagnetic Spin Fluctuations in Nd$_{0.85}$Sr$_{0.15}$NiO$_2$

-The spin-lattice relaxation rate $1/T_1$, defined as, $1/T_1 T = {\rm lim} _{\omega \to 0} \sum_{q} A_{\rm hf}(q) \, {\rm Im} \chi(q,\omega)/\omega$, where $\chi(q, \omega)$ is the dynamical susceptibility and $A_{\rm hf}(q)$ the hyperfine coupling, is a sensitive probe of low-energy spin fluctuations~\cite{Moriya_JPSJ_1963}.
-Since $^1$H nuclear spin is 1/2, the spin-lattice relaxation rate $1/T_1$ of $^{1}$H is only sensitive to magnetic fluctuations.
-The $^{1}$H spin-lattice relaxation rate is then measured, and $1/T_1T$ as a function of temperature under various fields are plotted in Fig.~\ref{invt1t}.
-Upon warming from 2~K, the $1/^{1}T_1T$ first increases dramatically, then forms a peaked feature at $T\approx$~40~K, and finally flattens out at temperatures above 100~K.
+The spin-lattice relaxation rate $1/T_1$, defined as, $1/T_1 = T{\rm lim} _{\omega \to 0} \sum_{q} A_{\rm hf}(q) \, {\rm Im} \chi(q,\omega)/\omega$, where $\chi(q, \omega)$ is the dynamical susceptibility and $A_{\rm hf}(q)$ the hyperfine coupling, is a sensitive probe of low-energy spin fluctuations~\cite{Moriya_JPSJ_1963}.
+Since $^1$H nuclear spin is 1/2, the spin-lattice relaxation rate $1/^{1}T_1$ of $^{1}$H is only sensitive to magnetic fluctuations.
+The $1/^{1}T_1$ is then measured and plotted as functions of temperatures under various fields in Fig.~\ref{invt1t}.
+Upon warming from 2~K, the $1/^{1}T_1$ first increases dramatically, then forms a peaked feature at $T\approx$~40~K, and finally flattens out at temperatures above 100~K. This peaked behavior is demonstrated by the spin-recovery curve for the $T_1$, as shown in the inset of Fig.~\ref{invt1t}(a),where the spin recovers more rapidly at 40~K than that at 200~K and 10~K.

-To resolve the nature of the spin fluctuations, we calculated the Korringa ratio~\cite{Nakai_PRL_2008}, $S= 4{\pi}k_B/\hbar({\gamma_n}/{\gamma_e})^2K^2_sT_1T$, where $\gamma_e$ and $\gamma_n$ are the gyromagnetic ratio of electrons and nuclei, respectively.
-In principle, $S<1$ ($S>1$) indicates that the system contains dominant AFM (ferromagnetic) fluctuations. $S(T)$ curve under 9~T field is then shown in the inset of Fig.~\ref{invt1t}.
-The data fall in the regime far below the $S=1$ line, which evidences dominant AFM fluctuations in the system over the entire measured temperature range.
+A sharp peak in $1/^{1}T_1$ is usually a signature of magnetic phase transition.
+Although the magnetization data revealed a spurious ferromagnetic phase in both Nd$_{0.85}$Sr$_{0.15}$NiO$_2$~\cite{Li_Commun Mater_2020} and Nd$_{4}$Ni$_3$O$_8$~\cite{Li_PRB_2020, Li_arxiv_2006_10988}, its high onset temperature (above 300~K) are incompatible with our observation.
+Since no additional magnetic hysteresis emergent at 40~K by any other probes~\cite{Li_Commun Mater_2020}, the magnetic transition has to be an AFM type.

-A sharp peak in $1/^{1}T_1T$ is usually a signature of magnetic phase transition.
-The observed broad peak at about 40~K in bulk Nd$_{0.85}$Sr$_{0.15}$NiO$_2$ suggests the absence of long-range magnetic order, in agreement with previous results~\cite{Hayward_JPSJ_1999,Hayward_Solid State Sciences_2003,Wang_PRM_2020}.
-Nevertheless, it indicates the onset of low-energy spin fluctuations.
-Indeed, below 40~K, $1/^{1}T_1{\sim}T^\alpha$, follows a power-law behavior, implying gapless spin excitations.
-As shown in Fig.~\ref{invt1t}(b), the power-law exponent $\alpha$~=~2, close to the value of a system with AFM spin wave excitations ($\alpha$ =~5~\cite{Abragam}).
-These results, together with the FWHM data, clearly evidence a developing quasi-static AFM order at low temperatures.
+The broad peak at about 40~K in bulk Nd$_{0.85}$Sr$_{0.15}$NiO$_2$ suggests the onset of glassy antimagnetic order, where the transition temperature varies across the sample due to inhomogeneity.
+This glassy behavior is similar to underdoped cuprate superconductor~\cite{Kiefl_PRL_1989}.
+Nevertheless, it indicates the onset of low-energy spin fluctuations at 40~K. Below 40~K, $1/^{1}T_1{\sim}T^\alpha$, follows a power-law behavior with a low power-law exponent $\alpha$~=~2, much smaller than that caused by AFM spin wave excitations ($\alpha$ =~5)~\cite{Abragam}, again evidences remaining spin excitations.
+These results, together with the broad peak in $1/^{1}T_1$ at 40~K and the large FWHM below 40~K, are fully consistent with a glassy AFM order caused by inhomogeneity at low temperatures.

 In order to understand the effects of hydrogen annealing and the origin of the $^{1}$H signal, we performed comparative studies on four bulk nickelate compounds.
 Nd$_{0.85}$Sr$_{0.15}$NiO$_3$~\cite{Alonso_JSSC_1995} and Nd$_{4}$Ni$_3$O$_{10}$~\cite{Li_arxiv_2006_10988} are made without hydrogen annealing, and Nd$_{0.85}$Sr$_{0.15}$NiO$_2$ and Nd$_{4}$Ni$_3$O$_8$ are synthesized after hydrogen annealing from the former two compounds~\cite{Retoux_JSSC_1998,Li_arxiv_2006_10988}, respectively.
 Although NdNiO$_3$ is insulating and antiferromagnetically ordered below 200~K~\cite{Scagnoli_PRB_2008,Caviglia_PRB_2013,Kumar_PRB_2013,Hooda_PhysB_2016}, Nd$_{0.85}$Sr$_{0.15}$NiO$_3$ shows a metallic behavior at low temperatures~\cite{Alonso_JSSC_1995}.
 Nd$_{4}$Ni$_3$O$_{10}$ is {also} metallic at low temperatures~\cite{Olafsen_JSSC_2000,Li_PRB_2020, Li_arxiv_2006_10988}, but Nd$_{4}$Ni$_3$O$_{8}$~\cite{Li_arxiv_2006_10988} shows an insulating behavior at low temperatures and its magnetic properties remain unknown.